Pratikshinde55/Terraform-aws-Count/README.md

 ![vari](https://github.com/Pratikshinde55/Terraform-aws-Count_dynamically/assets/145910708/751ad7b1-e91a-4f84-9f71-5acf83b0b048)

-In terraform 'varible' we can't use terraform function, Because of this "locals" is used.
+In terraform 'varible' we can't use terraform function, Because of this "locals" is used. (check main.tf file).
+Output block is required to run local value.

 max(): max function is used to retrieve maximum value .